j-o-phillips/spaceacademy-frontend/README.md

 Timeframe: 1 week
 Team: Solo

 This was fourth and final project of my General Assembly SEI course.
 The requirements were to use a **Django/python** backend with a **PostgreSQL** database, along with a **React** frontend.
 Being interested in ed-tech, I wanted my project to fall within this area.
+The final project is a gamified learning platform for children ages 8-16.
+Players explore planets, answer questions on various topics and use the rewards for those questions to upgrade their ship.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>